groupapt/Maltese-POS-keywords/README.md

 SOAPpy is required, since it is used to access the tagger's [web service](http://metanet4u.research.um.edu.mt/services/MtPOS?wsdl).

+## Limitations

+Due to our reliance on the POS tagger web service, the generate_keywords() function may not always return the correct result.
+The web service may not interpret a piece of text correctly if it does not form a valid sentence.

+However, the POS tagger could improve and we are ready to help its reachable team in any way possible.

 ## Implementation

 The module consists of a single function which sends a request to the service to send back the result of the